Minnesota Firm Foundation

 GROSS STATE PRODUCT

-Direct premiums written by property/casualty insurance companies in Minnesota totaled $9.3 billion in 2012.
-In addition, premiums written by life/health insurance companies totaled $13.0 billion (including life insurance, annuities, accident and health insurance, deposit type funds and other considerations).
+Direct premiums written by property/casualty insurance companies in Missouri totaled $10.2 billion in 2014.
+In addition, premiums written by life/health insurance companies totaled $15.7 billion (including life insurance, annuities, accident and health insurance, deposit type funds and other considerations).

-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The Minnesota surplus lines market accounted for $356.4 million in gross premiums written in 2012, according to a survey by Business Insurance.
+The Minnesota surplus lines market accounted for $456.4 million in gross premiums written in 2014, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2012 these payments in Minnesota as measured by direct property/casualty incurred losses, were $5.0 billion.
-Life insurance claims and benefits payouts in Minnesota totaled $9.0 billion in 2012.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2014 these payments in Minnesota as measured by direct property/casualty incurred losses, were $6.2 billion.
+Life insurance claims and benefits payouts in Minnesota totaled $10.5 billion in 2014, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic storm or wildfire.
-There were 1,115 wildfires in Minnesota in 2013 that burned 22,107 acres.
-The state has suffered damage from several of the most severe winter storms in the Midwest and is also prone to hail events (see charts below).
-In 2013 Minnesota ranked tenth in the nation for major hail events, with 165 events.
+The state has suffered damage from two of the fifteen most severe winter storms in the United States and is also prone to hail events.

 STATE BY STATE COMPARISON TABLES